 Supporting Pip – Disabled Mum’s community support

-Thanks to publishers including Penguin Random House and Pan Macmillan, Middlesbrough Reads was able to donated 400 books to PIPSCO.
-The books cover age ranges from newborns through to teenagers and were included alongside food parcels.
+Thanks to publishers including Penguin Random House and Pan Macmillan, Middlesbrough Reads was able to donate 400 books to PIPSCO.
+The books cover age ranges from newborns through to teenagers, and were included with food parcels.
 Pip also tries to include special treats each week, including chocolates and cornflake tart.

-The Ethnic Minorities Achievement Team distributed 100 magazines on their home visits.
-Magazines offer a way in to reading English that is fun and engaging.
+The Ethnic Minority Achievement Team distributed 100 magazines on their home visits.
+Magazines offer a way into reading English which is fun and engaging.

-The Publishers Association donated 1000 magazines and puzzle books suitable for adult readers, including Arrow Words, Logic, Mountain Biking UK, Vogue and House and Garden.
-These were mainly distributed, via the team of Therapeutic Care Volunteers, to adult patients who, due to Covid restrictions, have been unable to have visitors at James Cook University Hospital.
-The remainder were taken out to new mums by Health Visitors.
+The Publishers Association donated 1000 magazines and puzzle books suitable for adult readers, including Arrow Words, Logic, Mountain Biking UK, Vogue, and House and Garden.
+These were mainly given out at James Cook Hospital by therapeutic care volunteers, to adult patients who were unable to have visitors because of coronavirus restrictions.
+The rest were given out to new mums by health visitors.

 Autumn foodbank support – White Feather

-Middlesbrough Reads, in partnership with School Readiness, donated 500 books, magazines and stationery packs to be included in the parcels for families.
+Middlesbrough Reads, in partnership with Middlesbrough Councils’ School Readiness team, donated 500 books, magazines, and stationery packs to be included in the food parcels for families.

-Clinically vulnerable children or children with a vulnerable parent, children of low income families or those in foster care would most likely not be able to visit Santa’s grotto in 2020 so Pip wanted to bring Christmas to their doorsteps.
-Thanks to ongoing donations by publishers, Middlesbrough Reads donated 1400 books, 100 audio books and 50 tactile books for the project.
-Each book was wrapped and quarantined and children were referred by family, friends and professionals, to receive a visit from Santa or one of his elves.
+Clinically vulnerable children, children with a vulnerable parent, children in low income families, or children in foster care would be unlikely to be able to visit Santa’s grotto in 2020, so Pip wanted to bring Christmas to their doorsteps.
+Thanks to ongoing donations by publishers, Middlesbrough Reads was able to donate 1400 books, 100 audio books, and 50 tactile books.
+Each book was wrapped and then quarantined to be safe.
+Children were referred by family, friends, and professionals, to get a visit from Santa or one of his elves.

-National ITV news covered the story along with various media outlets, and by Christmas Eve, 1532 books were delivered to the doorsteps of vulnerable Middlesbrough children.
+ITV news covered the story nationally, along with various media outlets, and by Christmas Eve, 1532 books had been delivered to the doorsteps of vulnerable Middlesbrough children.